wizetek/qvm/README.md

 MAC address [52:54:50:0e:39:ce]
 ```

-Boots from the `.iso` image specified in the configuration file.
-(Good for testing but not suitable for installation without a disk image attached.)
+Boots from the `.iso` image set in the configuration file.
+(Good for testing but not suitable for installation without a disk image attached – see below.)

 <br>

-#### 3.
+#### 4.
 ```
 $ vim foo
 ...